 Alternatively, when the Indo-Bactrians established themselves in the Gandhara region of Western Indian subcontinent, the Kharoshthi script contemporary with Brahmi was developed and used in the Punjab, Gandhara and Sindh between 300 BC and 3rd century AD.
 But even then Brahmi, which in its development in the Punjab had undergone several changes, was commonly used along with Kharoshthi.
 There are coins of the Bactrian kings and inscriptions of the Kushan rulers having both scripts on them.
 Brahmi was, of course, more popular on account of its simple curves alternating with straight strokes.
 Hence, in due course, it replaced Kharoshthi and became the single script with composite features brought about by various local and neighborly influences.
 With the growth of literary and cultural activity during the Gupta period (4th-5th century AD) the Brahmi script improved further and became more expansive and common.

-Immediately later, it developed, especially in northern India, fine curves and embellished flourishes with a small headline over each letter and became rather ornamental.
+Immediately later, it developed, especially in Northern India, fine curves and embellished flourishes with a small headline over each letter and became rather ornamental.
 This stage of Indian script was called Kutil (meaning curved) which had the widest use in Northern India.
 With the rise of regional languages taking the place of Sanskrit and Prakrit, regional scripts grew in number.
 Ardhanagari (west), Sharda (Kashmir) and Nagari (beyond Delhi) came into use and later both Sharda and Devanagari started their inroads into the land of the five rivers.
 This is evident from the coins of the Ghaznavids and Ghorids minted at Lahore and Delhi.
 It is also known that the common (non-Brahman and non-official) people used a number of scripts for their temporal and commercial requirements.
 Of these scripts, Landa and Takri characters were most prevalent.

 The Evolution of the Script